rhocela/wisdom-walk/docs/part-8/day-55.md

 **Jesus' statement** about fulfilling the Law (Matthew 5:17) reveals that He doesn't abolish Sinai's moral demands but accomplishes what the Law intended—perfect righteousness that enables fellowship with God.
 Christ succeeds where Israel failed, keeping every commandment perfectly and bearing the penalty for our violations.

-**Paul's allegory** of two covenants (Galatians 4) shows that Mount Sinai represents bondage while the heavenly Jerusalem represents freedom.
-Yet both are part of God's single redemptive plan: the Law serves as our **schoolmaster** to bring us to Christ, revealing our need for the Savior who sets us free.
+The **Law serves as a guide** to bring us to Christ, revealing both God's perfect standard and our inability to meet it on our own.
+What began at Sinai with thunder and fear finds its fulfillment in Christ, who enables us to approach God not as terrified subjects but as beloved children.

 ## Theological Threads